© 2021 HANSE-OFFICE

 Since the beginning of the 1990s, Schleswig-Holstein has contributed substantially to the revitalisation of the Baltic Sea cooperation and to the EU enlargement to the East and North at regional level.
 The state is an active member of several networks and partnerships across the region, in particular the EU Strategy for the Baltic Sea Region.

-The state government has decided to set-up an interministerial working group (IMAG) on EU-Funds, which is managed by the Department for Europe at the Ministry of Justice, Europe and Consumer Protection (MJEV – Ministerium für Justiz, Europa und Verbraucherschutz).
-The administrative authorities of the EU-funds ERDF, EAFRD, EMFAF and ESF as well as the INTERREG programmes are represented.
-It is responsible to coordinate the preparations for the EU-funding period 2021-2027.
+The state government has decided to set-up an interministerial working group (IMAG) on EU-Funds, which is managed by the Department for Europe at the Ministry of Agriculture, Rural Areas, European Affairs and Consumer Protection (MLLEV – Ministerium für Landwirtschaft, ländliche Räume, Europa und Verbraucherschutz).
+The administrative authorities for EU-funds ERDF, EAFRD, EMFAF and ESF as well as the INTERREG programmes are represented in IMAG.
+It was responsible for coordinating the preparations of the EU-funding period 2021-2027.
+IMAG accompanies further developments in the multiannual financial framework and the fund as well as preparations of the cohesion policy after 2027.

-European policy has an impact on the entire public.
-The MJEV supports the public relations work on European policy, e.g. various events drawing citizens close to European political topics.
-A regular yearly event is e.g. the Europawoche, at which different stakeholders plan a variety of activities reflecting and strengthening the European idea.
+European policy has an impact on the general public.
+The Ministry for European Affairs supports the work on European policy including various events, such as to draw citizens closer to Europe-related topics.
+A regular yearly event is e.g. the Europawoche, during which different stakeholders showcase a variety of activities reflecting and strengthening the European idea.